klauscj68/PDE-Vax/README.txt

 To generate the samples, one manually calls abcpregen() with the number of samples in a single batch and the number of batches.
-This is how simulations may be run embarassingly parallel.
+This is how simulations may be run embarrassingly parallel.
 The code generates # batch many csv files for both sample parameter values and incidence trajectories.

 Then to compute the ABC sample trajectories, one calls abcrun() with